Former Olympian and India assistant coach Syed Shahid Hakim dies aged 82

 - Lukaku, Donnarumma, Hakimi and more: Why has Serie A been stripped of its stars?

-He had served as the Chief Project Director at the Sports Authority of India (SAI) for over a decade.
+He had served as the Chief Project Director at the Sports Authority of India (SAI) for over a decade his last assignment was as Project Director in charge of scouting before the 2017 U-17 FIFA World Cup.

-Hakim was also a former assistant coach of the Indian National team and had guided Mahindra and Mahindra to the Durand Cup title in 1998.
+Hakim was a former assistant coach of the Indian National team during the 1982 Asian Games and also independently took charge of the team during a tournament in Merdeka.
+He had guided Mahindra and Mahindra to the Durand Cup title in 1998 beating Kolkata giants East Bengal.
 His managerial career included stints at Salgaocar SC, Hindustan FC, and Bengal Mumbai Club.
 He also coached a boys team to win an inter-district tournament in Gulbarga recently.

 He was conferred the Dhyan Chand Lifetime Achievement Award in 2017.
 He was the second footballer to receive the award after Shabbir Ali in 2011.